Show All Answers

 Reclaimed water or recycled water, is wastewater (sewage) that is treated to remove solids and certain impurities, and used in many settings for sustainable landscaping irrigation or to recharge groundwater aquifers.
 The purpose of these processes is sustainability and water conservation, rather than discharging the treated water to surface waters such as rivers and oceans.
 The Sterling Natural Resource Center is a reclamation facility which will be used to replenish the local groundwater basin.

-The SNRC would be constructed on a 20-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
-The Treatment Facility would be located on the eastern property while the Administration Center would be located on the western parcel.
+The SNRC was constructed on a 20-acre parcel of land located at North Del Rosa Drive between East 5th Street and East 6th Street.
+The Treatment Facility is located on the eastern property while the Administration Center is located on the western parcel.
 The collection/conveyance pipelines would be constructed along the existing rights of way.

 Construction for the Sterling Natural Resource Center officially began on October 2018 and is scheduled to be completed in 2022.
 Currently, these structural concrete buildings have been completed:

 The SNRC intends to be a community asset and a good neighbor.
 The SNRC facility would: